Table of Contents

 3. Bank and Credit Card Accounts:

-These are the starting balances for your bank accounts and credit cards.
-When you begin tracking accounts in your accounting system, they reflect the balances on that day.
+These are the starting balance for your bank accounts and credit cards.
+When you begin tracking accounts in your accounting system, they reflect the balance on that day.

 Points To Consider Before Moving Forward

-2. Only enter the opening balance if you have a balance before the QuickBooks start date to ensure accurate financial tracking.
+- Only enter an opening balance if you have one before the QuickBooks start date for accurate tracking.

-3. Enter opening balances using General Journal Entries (GJE) created from the previous fiscal year’s Balance Sheet when starting a new company at a later date.
-Keep the following in mind:
+- Use General Journal Entries (GJE) from the previous year’s Balance Sheet when starting a new company.
+Key points:

-- Use separate journal entries for each accounts payable or receivable transaction.
+- Separate journal entries for each accounts payable/receivable transaction.

-Steps to Manage Opening Balances for Accounts in QuickBooks
+Steps to Manage Opening Balance for Accounts in QuickBooks

-Here are the steps to manage opening balances:
+Here are the steps to manage opening balance:

 Step 1: Enter an Opening Balance